A new crime, the ‘cyber insult,' and expansion of the ‘real names system' could stifle freedom of expression in South Korea.

 In 2009, the real-name system was extended to web sites that received over 100,000 web sites per day.
 As of last year, this law applied to about 150 South Korean web sites.

-a momentous level last year, as a series of high-profile cyber-attacks made it clear that the real-name system was untenable --- the most notorious case being SK Communications' SNS Cyworld, which leaked personal information of over 35 million Koreans,
+reached a momentous level last year, as a series of high-profile cyber-attacks made it clear that the real-name system was untenable --- the most notorious case being SK Communications' SNS Cyworld, which leaked personal information of over 35

 The South Korean government also suffered an embarrassment when Google's YouTube refused to comply to the real-name verification system in 2009.
 Stating that freedom of expression must be upheld on the internet, Google disabled video upload and

-incident prompted the KCC to initiate a legal review, and after mulling over whether to punish Google or not, decided to exempt it from the real-name law, which added oil to the fire.
-Korean companies that have had to comply to the law --- that had
+The incident prompted the KCC to initiate a legal review, and after mulling over whether to punish Google or not, decided to exempt it from the real-name law, which added oil to the fire.
+Korean companies that have had to comply to the law ---

 On December 30, 2011, the KCC announced that it will phase out the real-name verification system by 2014.
 This time, web sites that do not remove resident registration IDs and other sensitive information will be fined.